-I am currently an assistant professor of research at The University of Oklahoma Health Sciences Center (OUHSC) in the Center on Child Abuse and Neglect (CCAN) and the Child Study Center (CSC).
-I am also affiliated with the Biomedical and Behavioral Methodology Core (BBMC).
-My dissertation was completed under the advisement of Dr. Joseph L. Rodgers and Dr. Hairong Song at The University of Oklahoma (OU).
+I am currently an assistant professor in the School of Psychology at the Georgia Institute of Technology in Atlanta.
+Recently, I was an assistant professor of research at The University of Oklahoma Health Sciences Center (OUHSC) in the Center on Child Abuse and Neglect (CCAN).
+My dissertation was completed at The University of Oklahoma (OU).
 I was formerly working in the Human Dynamics Laboratory where Dr. Steven M. Boker was my primary advisor and where I conducted my Master's research.
 I sought bachelor's degrees in Mathematics and in Psychology from Michigan State University, and am now pursuing these interests further as faculty.
-This page discusses who I am and what I do.

 Power Simulation of Block Randomized Trials